 There are so many unforgettable adventures to be had on a West Coast road trip.
-From surf towns, to jagged peaks, here are the top 10 west road trips you need to take at least once!
+From surf towns, to jagged peaks, here are the top 10 West Coast road trips you need to take at least once!

 If you are considering a West Coast road trip, I hope this will help you narrow down which destinations are best for your type of travel and the activities you love to do.

 Every year we do at least one West Coast road trip.
 Sometimes it’s straight up the coast from San Diego, California to Port Angeles, Washington and often up into British Columbia, while some years we venture further east towards the Rockies.
 Last year, we drove all the way from San Diego to Alaska!

 I love when our West Coast road trips allow us to enjoy and explore the incredible national parks of Yosemite, Glacier, Yellowstone, Tetons, and Rocky.

 It’s no wonder why we can never get ourselves past Colorado when we take our summer road trips.
 There’s just too much fun to be had on a West Coast road trip.
 It doesn’t matter if you are a beach, forest, lake, or mountain person, the West Coast has a road trip you will absolutely love.

 There is so much adventure to be had on a West Coast road trip and it feels like there is never enough time to fit it all in.

 We’ve traveled all around the world and and can honestly tell you that the West Coast of the US has everything you can ever want.

 Whether it’s surf towns, empty beaches, jagged peaks, alpine lakes, or lush rainforests, you have the opportunity to explore anything you could dream of on the West Coast.